 Why did advantage slots exist in the first place?
 Well, to draw in more people and keep them on the machine so they’d eventually lose all their money.
 But then these games started getting exploited by people like me.
-Thousands of people like me.
+Many people like me.

 What can a manufacturer do?
 Regular folk love advantage slots, but casinos don’t love it when these people get obliterated faster than they should because advantage players are scooping all of the positive plays.